Money

 However, $130,835 of that amount was considered fulfilled under his forfeiture agreement with the Department of Justice.

-Sharma, who formerly served as president of Integrated Solutions at AAR, admitted last year to transferring funds to an intermediary who then paid bribes to an official at Nepal Airlines, Nepal’s national flag carrier.
+Sharma, who formerly served as president of Integrated Solutions at AAR and reported directly to the current CEO of AAR Corp, John M Holmes, admitted last year to engaging an intermediary with the consortium led by AAR Corp in the Nepal Airlines deal, who then paid bribes to an official at Nepal Airlines, Nepal’s national flag carrier.

 In August 2024, he pleaded guilty to one count of conspiracy to violate the anti-bribery provisions of the Foreign Corrupt Practices Act (FCPA), a US law that prohibits bribery of foreign government officials to obtain or retain business.